“Sleep is the most powerful recovery aid out there,” says retired American cyclist and 2012 U.S. Road Race champion Timmy Duggan.

 What Causes Sleeplessness?

 Anxiety about how you’ll do on an important ride or in an event often causes insomnia.
 We’ve all been there, haven’t we!
 Over the years I learned from personal experience that if I get enough sleep the week before an event, then tossing and turning the night before won’t hurt my riding.

 For clients who suffer from anxiety about riding I include in the client’s workouts a simple breathing and relaxation exercise.
 The client’s daily program includes just 10 minutes of the breathing and relaxation exercise every morning, and the rider has to report on the weekly training log how much time he or she spent each day.
 If a client has insomnia I prescribe doing the relaxation before bed.
 This helps the client to fall asleep and, if he or she wakes up in the middle of the night, instead of lying awake fretting, they have a tool to use to calm down and get back to sleep.

-Last week I wrote about Elizabeth Wicks (72) and how we use marginal gains to improve her performance.
-This summer she’s riding the PAC Tour Northern Transcontinental from Everett, Washington, to Boston, Massachusetts.
-Her daily average will be 113 miles with 3,556 ft. of climbing over 31 days.
+In the past I have written about Elizabeth Wicks in her early 70s, and how we use marginal gains to improve her performance.
+She trained to ride the PAC Tour Northern Transcontinental from Everett, Washington, to Boston, Massachusetts.
+Her daily average for the event is 113 miles with 3,556 ft. of climbing over 31 days.
 To help her sleep better on the tour, I’m using a tip from Team Sky.
 Ian Boswell and the other riders who race for Team Sky travel with their pillows and some of their bedding from home so that when they’re racing, their beds feel more familiar and they sleep better.

 If you think about it, among the most common things that kids reflexively bring along on trips to feel more comfortable are pillows and blankets!
 We adults just need to be reminded of their value.